 * Disaster Medical Operations - Triage and Treating Life Threatening Injuries.

 * Team Organization.

 * Disaster Psychology

 * Terrorism, Biological Weapons, and Weapons of Mass Destruction

 Download this application and send to application @ warrencert.org

 Warren CERT is proud to announce our partnership with do 1 thing.
 Each month we will be showcasing some of the information on preparing for a disaster for individuals and businesses.

-Send an email to eLetter@warrencert.org to get sent directly to your mailbox
+Send an email to eLetter@warrencert.org to get a copy sent directly to your mailbox